sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Task/Create & Cancel.md

     {
         if (token.IsCancellationRequested)
         {
-            throw new OperationCanceledException(); // does not terminate the whole program // [!code highlight] }
+            throw new OperationCanceledException(token); // does not terminate the whole program // [!code highlight] }
         Console.WriteLine("working with task");
     }